Duxton Plain Park: Heritage trees

 The park has several heritage trees, which include an Indian rubber tree and a Bodhi tree.

 Sundial

 An artificial sundial can be seen at the park.
 Next to it is a write-up about the sundial and how one can create their own sundial at home.

 Lee Kuan Yew memorial tree

-This tembusu tree was planted in memory of Lee Kuan Yew by his son, the current Prime Minister of Singapore, in 2015.
+This tembusu tree was planted in memory of Lee Kuan Yew by his son, then Prime Minister of Singapore, in 2015.
 In the vicinity of the tree is a commemorative plaque which is embedded with a border of tributary beads made from flower petals.
 Additionally, the tembusu tree was said to have been a favorite of Lee Kuan Yew himself.

 Sharifah Rogayah Keramat

 A keramat (enshrined grave) dedicated to an individual named Sharifah Rogayah is located in the park behind a row of shophouses.
 Sharifah Rogayah was the granddaughter of Habib Noh and she later married into the Aljunied family.
 The shrine has also survived the Second World War.

 The history of the shrine is unclear, but it is first mentioned in a 1939 survey from The Straits Times newspaper, but without a name and simply a "keramat".
 Furthermore, the family of Sharifah Rogayah has denied that she is buried in Singapore, hence this shrine is only a cenotaph built in her memory.
 The shrine's main caretaker, Ahmad Ridhwan, who also claims familial relations to Habib Noh, affirms that the grave was identified with Sharifah Rogayah after he allegedly received a revelation from the saint herself in a dream.